 In an alternate Middle Ages, a female captain of mercenaries travels through Europe and the Middle East, trying to prevent an invasion of Europe by a Carthaginian army.

-A framing story concerns the translation from Latin of a fifteenth century manuscript which describes the life of Ash, a female mercenary captain.
-However, the history in the manuscripts doesn’t correlate with conventional history and the translator is drawn into trying to explain the anomalies.
+A framing story concerns the translation from Latin of a fifteenth-century manuscript.
+The manuscript describes the life of Ash, a female mercenary captain.
+However, the history in the manuscripts doesn’t correlate with conventional history and the translator tries to explain the anomalies.

-Ash’s story diverges further and further from consensus history as a Carthage with advanced weapons attacks Europe inexplicably aiming to capture the French province of Burgundy.
-The translation itself becomes controversial and other academics attempt to prove the manuscript is a forgery.
+Ash’s story diverges further and further from consensus history as time goes on.
+Eventually, a Carthage with advanced weapons attacks Europe, inexplicably aiming to capture the French province of Burgundy.
+The translation itself becomes controversial and other academics try to prove the manuscript is a forgery.
 And in a clever and surprising ending, connections between the past and the present emerge.

-Ash herself is a great character: strong and intelligent and completely in command of her troops, ruthless, and at times brutal, but genuinely heroic.
+Ash herself is a noble character.
+She strong and intelligent and completely in command of her troops.
+She’s ruthless, and at times brutal, but genuinely heroic.

 An amazing novel and very unusual.

 In a world where Nazi Germany didn’t attack the Soviet Union, a British resistance fighter is betrayed and forced into a life as a slave to a Nazi household but plans to escape and take revenge.

 Written by J. N. Stroyar and published in 2001, The Children’s War is another huge novel – over a thousand pages long.
 J. N. Stroyar is the pseudonym of a female academic.

 As you might expect from a novel written at such length, it’s complex, complicated and multi-layered.
 It describes the implications of a Europe under Nazi rule and the effects of such a totalitarian society on individuals.